Posted in 2012 Archive

 Comments about behavior with cats: She completely ignores our three cats.
 So I’d say she is excellent with them!
 No barking, no growling…barely a second glance at them.

 List type of pets, and comments about behavior with other pets We only have dogs and cats in the house–she is excellent with both!
 No other exposure to different types of animals.

 Can climb stairs?
 Yes

-Comments about pulling on a leash: For the most part, Ashley is an excellent leash walker.
-Of course she can get interested in things and go off in her own direction.
-She outpaces my 2 year old male basset when it comes to walks—she’s on a mission.
+Comments about pulling on a leash: Gwen is an excellent leash walker.
+Of course she can get interested in things and go off in her own direction, but she quickly comes back as soon as you tug the leash a little.